Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 You can convert your pool to saltwater in four easy steps:

-The first step is to balance the chemistry of your swimming pool.
+The first step is to balance the chemistry of your .
 If you had not balanced your pool before, it will take a longer time to adjust the pool.
-Balance your water for , alkalinity, and pH.
+Balance your water for chlorine, alkalinity, and .
 You also need to balance it for the calcium hardness, other metals.

 The second step is to install a chlorinator in your pool.
 Picking the right chlorinator for your pool is important.
 You need one that will serve the size of your pool, is affordable, and will not require you to replace it so soon.